BG3-Community-Library-Team/bg3-community/Tutorials/General/Basic/adding-mod-dependencies.md

 ### What if the dependency mod is abandoned or becomes unavailable?

 This is a valid concern.
-However, history has shown that modding communities are resilient and will find a way to keep mods alive.
+However, even though your mod might become unusable for a moment, history has shown that modding communities are resilient and will find a way to keep mods alive.
 If a mod is abandoned, the community will either find a way to keep it alive or create a new mod that does the same thing.
 Large dependency mods are hardly ever truly abandoned.

 Note that, in a way, **if you build on top of a mod, you are also helping to keep it alive**.
 By adding a dependency to your mod, you are also promoting the original mod, and that can help to keep it alive one way or another.